CircleCI vs Jenkins: A Detailed Comparison

 By Bharath Shrikanth, Community Contributor - May 11, 2023

 Most IT companies around the globe currently follow agile methodologies in their SDLC.
 Continuous Integration and Continuous Delivery (CI-CD) are buzzwords in software development.
 Automation of build and release activities is quickly becoming a common practice.
 Jenkins has by far been the most widely used CI-CD automation tool.
 This is because of the enormous community support and the huge number of plugins it offers.

 Many other companies have recently developed tools to address CI-CD Automation and Orchestration requirements.

 Jenkins is no longer the go-to tool for all CI implementations.
-CircleCI, TeamCity, TravisCI, Spinnaker, etc. have made their way into the market.
-More and more teams are opting for these tools to overcome the shortcomings of Jenkins.
+CircleCI, TeamCity, TravisCI, Spinnaker, etc., have made it into the market, and more teams are opting for them to overcome the shortcomings of Jenkins.

 This article will compare Jenkins with one of the most promising tools in the same domain, CircleCI.